barionleg/ANTs_wiki/Forward-and-inverse-warps-for-warping-images,-pointsets-and-Jacobians.md

     -t t1ToTemplate_0GenericAffine.mat
 ```

-To warp some labels from MNI space to the subject image, we have to apply inverse warps for each step:
+To warp some labels from MNI space to the subject image:

 ```
   ${ANTSPATH}antsApplyTransforms \